Denise Julia

-Julia Denise Lee (born February 24, 2002), better known by her stage name Denise Julia, is a Filipino singer, songwriter, record producer, model, content creator, and occasional actress.
+Julia Denise Lee (born February 24, 2002), better known by her stage name Denise Julia, is a Filipino singer-songwriter, record producer, and model.
+She signed with Sony Music Philippines.
+In 2026, she moved to Empire Distribution, a record label in the United States.
 Numerous media outlets have recognized Julia as a leading figure in the new wave of Filipino R&B.

 Julia later released her first official song, "High on Me", on August 31.
 She earned widespread recognition when her song "Nvmd" (Note: Stylized in all caps and pronounced as "never mind".) went viral on TikTok in 2022.

 She released her debut mini-album, Sweet Nothings (Chapter 1), on November 17, 2023.
 In March 2024, the Philippine digital news organization Republic Asia awarded Julia with their inaugural "Artist of the Month" title from the newly launched RA Spotlight, a Gen Z-oriented platform dedicated to rising young artists in the country.

+In November 2025, she relocated to New York, United States for her career.

 Early life and education

-Julia Denise Lee was born on February 26, 2002, in Tondo, Manila.
+Julia Denise Lee was born on February 24, 2002, in Tondo, Manila.
 Julia's childhood dream was to be an actress, but decided to pursue music instead when she discovered her own musical talents.
 She began writing songs at the age of 13 and downloaded digital audio workstations to learn song production.

-According to Julia, she was "very shy" when she attended an all-girls school.
 She transferred to De La Salle University (DLSU) in her final years of high school, where the new environment compelled her to become more socially confident.
 At DLSU, she became the president of a singing organization and met various producers.
-Julia later studied international relations with a minor in Japanese studies at the Ateneo de Manila University.
-She was a member of the Ateneo Musicians' Pool.
+Julia later studied international relations with a minor in Japanese studies at the Ateneo de Manila University, where she was also a member of the Ateneo Musicians' Pool.